Lukas Hasler: Career

 Hasler performs 30 to 40 concerts a year and also directs the "PaltenKlang-Choir" in his home town.
-He has over 45,000 followers on social media and his own YouTube channel.
+He has over 100,000 followers on social media and his own YouTube channel.

 In 2019, Hasler won the "Grand Prix" at the International Organ Competition in Malta.
 In the summer of 2019, Hasler released his first solo CD "A Portrait" which features his own improvisations and organ works by Johann Sebastian Bach, Franz Liszt and Marcel Dupré.
-In 2020 he released the single "From Austria with Love" and in 2021 his new single "Fantasy and Fugue on the Theme B-A-C-H".
+A notable milestone in Lukas Hasler’s artistic career was his recording on the large organ in the Golden Hall of the Vienna Musikverein.
+His solo album "Gold" (2026, Pentatone) presents organ arrangements of works by Johann Sebastian Bach, Wolfgang Amadeus Mozart, Ludwig van Beethoven, and Anton Bruckner.
+The album was met with positive critical reception and broad recognition among audiences.